 Fatten up your chances of remembering

 Can’t remember these numbers?
 Use round figures, or create a mnemonic.
-For example, a female could target a maximum of 50 g (round number) of total fat per day.
-Males could aim for 62, the current retirement age in Singapore!
+For example, a female can target a maximum of 50g (round number) of total fat per day.
+Males can aim for 62, the current retirement age in Singapore!

 For saturated fat, females can think of the age they had when they took their O’ level exams (typically at 16 or 17 years old).
 Males can associate it to the country’s legal age of majority.